Yahweasel/aokv/README.md

 is `{`, then it isn't used, and the data is written uncompressed, even if compression would have reduced the size.

-The footer is the distance, in bytes, back from the footer itself to the nearest index block.

 ### Index blocks

 An index block is an index of all of the key-value pairs written so far.
-It consists of a block header, an index, and a footer.

-The block header consists of three 32-bit unsigned integers.
-The first two are just identification magic, and are always 0x564b4f41, 0x93c1af98.
-The third is the length of the index, in bytes.

-The index is a JSON-encoded mapping of keys to [size, offset] pairs.
+The content of an index block is the index, which is a JSON-encoded mapping of keys to [size, offset] pairs.
 The sizes and offsets are absolute.

 It is possible to recreate any AOKV file's index without an index block, but for large files, it is much faster to recreate with it.

-The footer is the same as in KVP blocks.